 So what could the iPad Air 5 bring?
 Another design update?
 Improvements to the screen?
 An extra camera?
-With rumors surrounding the tablet lacking, we don't yet know what form it will take.
-We can, however, at least put forth a wishlist of what we'd like Apple's next generation of tablet to look like.
+We've heard that all of these and more might be in the works, and you can read full details of all the leaks and rumors below.
+We've also put forth a wish list of what we'd like Apple's next generation of tablet to look like.

 This includes fixes to some of the iPad Air 4's niggles, some new features missing from the current edition, and plenty more.

 A leak has revealed many possible iPad Air 5 specs, and suggested it could be very similar to the iPad Pro 11 (2021).